Your Medicare Benefits…Key Nuts and Bolts To Know

 Yes, there are few select plans that do offer extended coverage for first dollar chemo but that is beyond this point of this page.

 A question that has come up a lot since Medicare Advantage gained popularity is… what do I recommend?
 Folks, I do not know your finances, but I can tell you that my first recommendation is Option 1, Original Medicare + a Medigap policy.
-You should have Part A, Part B and Part D. Original Medicare + Part D and Medicare Supplement Plan G…you will have good health coverage for the worst of times and low out of pocket expenses.
+Original Medicare + Part D and Medicare Supplement Plan G…you will have good health coverage for the worst of times and low out of pocket expenses if your health sinks.

-If you have good cash reserves, than risking a high maximum out of pocket each year may be fine for you.
-If you satisfied with the network of your Medicare Advantage plan providers than you might be well served.
-However, if your resources cannot afford to take such a loss than you might seriously consider Medigap w/Original Medicare or purchasing a separate, Cancer insurance policy and/or Hospital Indemnity policy to protect you from the high out of pocket for cancer treatment such as Chemo.
-This are not tied to Medicare at all and work well to plug the holes in Medicare Advantage.
+If you are satisfied with the network of your Medicare Advantage plan than you might be well served.
+However, if your resources cannot afford to cover the cost of hospital copays, ambulance charges or chemotherapy you might consider purchasing a separate, Cancer insurance policy and/or Hospital Indemnity policy to protect you from the high out of pocket exposure of your Medicare Advantage plan.
+These plans are not tied to Medicare payments at all and work well to plug the holes in Medicare Advantage.

 I must admit that I am a little leary of managed health care.
 Medicare Advantage plans are just that.
 You have a private company making health care decisions versus you and your doctor.
 Currently here in 2023, there are a lot of lawsuits that are brewing in the gov’t against many of these private companies.
-However, I’m not going to get into this as part of this post.
-Please give us a call if you would like to discuss this.
-Just be aware that managed care is not Medicare as it was intended.
-We would like to leave you with a recommendation to consider Original Medicare combined with a Medicare Supplement policy.
-What that said, we do make all the top Medicare Advantage plans available as well.
+Yes, I am a little biased but with the right planning, a Medicare Advantage plan can be “souped up” to shelter a typical buyer from major financial problems from a health crisis.

 Limitations of Original Medicare & Medigap

-Make sure you find an independent agent that specializes in senior insurance.
+Make sure you find an independent agent that specializes in senior insurances.
 Tough health conditions can complicate your options.
-You want people in the know, not the agent on the corner who sells auto and homeowners insurance.
+You want people in the know, not the agent on the corner who sells auto and homeowners insurance or the TV ad that shows up on every channel from October to December each year.
 If they are not a senior health insurance specialist, you will probably be overcharged or sold the wrong product.
 They just will not be “in the know.”

-My second recommendation is Medicare Advantage (MA) packaged as a PPO.
+My second recommendation is Medicare Advantage (MAPD) packaged as a PPO.
+This will include coverage for your prescription drugs.
 Tuck away some extra funds or simply consider adding a separate hospital indemnity or cancer policy to your insurance protection.
 You will thank me later if you end up hospitalized and/or having cancer treatment.

 If you reside in a rural area, make sure you understand how far you travel to find a provider of choice.
 You don’t want to be in an ambulance that needs to go 40 miles to a hospital that participates in one specific MA plan in your area.